oxli-bio/oxli/README.md

 Second, it's written on top of the [sourmash](https://sourmash.readthedocs.io/)
-[rust library](https://sourmash.readthedocs.io/), and the underlying code for dealing with sequence is pretty well tested.
+[rust library](https://sourmash.readthedocs.io/), and the underlying code for dealing with sequence data is pretty well tested.

 ## What's the history here?